Early Entrance to Kindergarten

 - Portfolio of student work demonstrating outstanding ability in any of the following areas: independent reading and math ability, science, social interactions, writing, art, dramatic play, creative products, etc. Preference is given to documentation that shows outstanding ability in academic areas, specifically reading and math.

-Note: Guilford County Schools reserves the right to ask the parent to have the recommenders complete an additional rating scale, such as the Gifted Rating Scale.
-In these situations, the rating scale will be provided by the AG Department and the parent will assume responsibility for any cost associated with the completion of the letter of recommendation and/or the rating scale.
+Note: The parent/guardian assumes financial responsibility for any cost associated with the completion of letters of recommendation.
+Additionally, Guilford County Schools reserves the right to ask the parent/guardian to have the recommenders complete an additional rating scale, such as the Gifted Rating Scale.
+In these situations, the rating scale will be provided by the AG Department and the parent will assume responsibility for any cost associated with the completion of the rating scale.

 The Process for Early Entry to Kindergarten: